 While that is setting up in the fridge (just needs an hour or so), you can get crackin’ on the skeletons and tombstones!
-You’ll need these adorbs candy molds ($1.99 each at Michaels), candy melts and a piping bag or some other way to fill the molds with the melted chocolate.
+You’ll need these adorbs candy molds for the skeletons and the tombstones, candy melts and a piping bag or some other way to fill the molds with the melted chocolate.

 Simply follow the directions on the molds to crank out as many skeletons and tombstones as you’d like!
 They really didn’t need much time in the fridge to set up before I popped them out.

 Then arrange your graveyard scene any way you’d like!

 You could also cut out individual pieces and arrange a skeleton on top as well if you’d like.